ALERT: Sunday's Down the River Cleanup has been canceled due to active wildfireS

 Event Details & Schedule

-**Please read the VOLUNTEER DESCRIPTIONS , event schedule, and safety precautions Carefully**
+**Please read the VOLUNTEER ROLES , event schedule, and safety precautions Carefully**

 On-Water Volunteers are boaters & floaters, swimmers and divers, who comb the shallows, shorelines, sloughs, drift racks, and other areas that potentially collect river litter.